-I digress to say that Doremus may be a follower of Quentin Tarantino in at least one regard: a rather curious foot fetish (at least cinematically).
+I digress to say that Doremus may be a follower of a third auteur, Quentin Tarantino, in at least one regard: a rather curious foot fetish, at least in a cinematic sense.
 The love and attention the feet of both Jones and Yelchin get in Like Crazy is at the very least, curious: I noted quite early in Like Crazy that there was a rather interesting obsession with feet that was becoming a bit distracting, then it died down only to come up again near the end.
-Curious, that.

 Are they trying to tell us something about Jacob and Anna with the chair and bracelet?

 Truth is, I was not as swept up by Like Crazy and the romance between Anna and Jacob as they were.
 I think this came from Anna's dunderhead decision to violate her visa because she could not be away from Jacob for a mere two months!

 Obviously, these two are not from the 'absence makes the heart grow fonder' school of romance.
 Even worse, Jacob registers the thinnest of protests.
 It's as if these two had their brains malfunction simultaneously.